 Accreditation is one of the most important factors to keep in mind when choosing a program.
 Accreditation shows that a program or school meets minimum educational standards, giving students who graduate from it the same opportunities as those who graduate from similar programs at other colleges and universities.
-It’s also helpful for obtaining financial aid.
-Many providers of financial assistance, such as private organizations, state agencies and the federal government, typically award aid only to applicants who attend an accredited institution.
+It’s also helpful for obtaining financial aid and.
+Many providers of LPN/LVN scholarships and other financial assistance, such as private organizations, state agencies and the federal government, typically award aid only to applicants who attend an accredited institution.

 When it comes to finding a practical nursing program, there are two types of accreditation to consider.
 There’s regional accreditation that pertains to the school as a whole.
 Then there’s programmatic accreditation that deals with specific programs.
 In the case of practical nursing, the Accreditation Commission for Education in Nursing (ACEN) is the accrediting body.